City of Laconia Parks & Recreation Department

 Memorial Park (18 acres):

-To get there: 31 Lindsay Court; Court Street, left on to Pearl Street first right onto Memorial Park Rd.
-This park is 18 acres and located off of Court Street.
-This facility includes a lighted softball field with rest rooms and concession stand, a lighted hardball field with rest rooms and concession stand, a lighted outdoor skating facility, a sliding hill, five tennis courts (entrance off Lindsey Court), and fishing in the brook.
+To get there: Court Street, left on to Pearl Street first right onto Memorial Park Rd.
+This park is 18 acres, this facility includes a lighted softball and hardball fields with restrooms and concession stand, a lighted outdoor skating facility, a sledding hill (entrance off South Street), five tennis courts (entrance off Lindsey Court), and fishing in the brook.

 Opechee Park (20 acres)

-To get there: 915 North Main Street; North Main Street, across from the Central Fire Station.
-There are 2800 feet of life guarded beaches as well as fishing in Lake Opechee, filed hockey, soccer and a 400M rubberized track.
-There are five Little League ball fields, two playgrounds, two changing-room facilities with rest rooms, an all-weather track, and a concession stand.
-Picnic facilities are found throughout the park, the former Laconia Fairgrounds.
-There is also a Park house.
+There are two beaches (Cove and Point) that are each 1400 feet.
+The Point has life guards during the summer as well as fishing in Lake Opechee, field hockey, soccer and a 400M rubberized track.
+There are five Little League ball fields, two playgrounds, two changing-room facilities with restrooms and a concession stand.
+Picnic facilities are found throughout the park.

 Robbie Mills Sports Complex (2 acres)

-to get there: 15 Eastman Road, corner of Eastman and Meredith Center Road.
-This facility has one lighted soccer field, one lighted hardball field, concession stand and restroom.
+to get there: Corner of Eastman and Meredith Center Road.
+This facility has one lighted soccer field, one lighted hardball field, concession stand and restrooms.

 Sanborn Park (4 acres)